Ramen96/ReactChromiumExtensionTemplate/README.md

 # ReactChromiumExtensionTemplate
-A React template for chromium extensions
+A React template for chromium extensions using webpack